Netkas/Markinphant/README.md

 redis server.
 Any changes made to the sessions while the bot is running is made in the redis server and then saved every minute to disk.
 This approach is used to ensure that workers aren't using up additional memory by keeping redundant copies of the sessions in memory.

+ > Note: If the bot restarts, model data will be preserved but sessions will reset back to their last saved state

 ## License